NOV 04, 2021

 As the 3rd largest county in the state of Colorado, Arapahoe County encompasses a vast area of approximately 800 square miles, including both busy urban and remote rural areas and nearly 580,000 citizens.

-The Arapahoe County 911 Authority, a governance board responsible for 911 across nearly all jurisdictions in the county, knew that having each municipality within the County on separate computer-aided dispatch (CAD) solutions was a barrier to communication, adding time and possible confusion to response across localities.
+The Arapahoe County 911 Authority, a governance board responsible for 911 networks across nearly all jurisdictions in the county, knew that having each municipality within the County on separate computer-aided dispatch (CAD) software solutions was a barrier to communication, adding time and possible confusion to response across localities.

 Most of the police departments (PD) within Arapahoe County, including Englewood PD, Glendale PD, Greenwood PD, and Littleton PD, were using solutions with limited scalability and capability.
 Led by the Sheriff’s Office, some of the Chiefs, PSAP managers, and the 911 Authority began discussing the opportunity of a unified, common CAD solution that would allow for sharing of data and enhanced communication across the agencies within Arapahoe County.

 Knowing that seconds save lives when it comes to responding to incidents in the community, the County committed to finding a common CAD solution that would connect their current disparate systems and allow for future agencies to come on board if they wanted – the true definition of configurable interoperability.

 John Jackson, former Chief of Police for Greenwood Village and Chairman of the Arapahoe County 911 Board Authority was chosen to lead the project and along with fellow board members and Chiefs, they began exploring technology solutions.

 With the team assembled, they mapped out the requirements to agree on exactly what the interoperable system would do and how it would work.
 They established a point person to be the conduit between the team, the hub, vendor, and agencies as they onboard.